neocrym/neocrym-sphinx-theme/docs/contributing/index.md

 # Contributing

-Thank you for your interest in Furo! ✨
+Thank you for your interest in neocrym-sphinx-theme! ✨

-Furo is a volunteer maintained open source project, and we welcome contributions of all forms.
-This section of Furo's documentation serves as a resource to help you to contribute to the project.
+neocrym-sphinx-theme is a volunteer maintained open source project, and we welcome contributions of all forms.
+This section of neocrym-sphinx-theme's documentation serves as a resource to help you to contribute to the project.

 The [Code of Conduct] applies within all community spaces.
 If you are not familiar with our Code of Conduct policy, take a minute to read the policy before starting with your first contribution.